willgolden5/willgolden5/README.md

 I'm a fullstack web developer that specializes in typescript based react via Next.js.
 I'm currently working as Principal Frontend Engineer at Suture Health where I also manage all frontend operations.
 I also developed <a href='https://www.flightplan.tech/'>Flight Plan</a>.
 Flight Plan empowers licensed pilots with the ability to reduce the cost of building flight hours by half.

-* 🌍  I'm based in Brooklyn, NY
+* 🌍  I'm based in Park Slope Brooklyn, NY
 * ✉️  You can contact me at [wtgolden5@gmail.com](mailto:wtgolden5@gmail.com)
 * 🧠  I'm learning Deno Fresh and Haskell
 * 🤝  I'm open to collaborating on fintech and healthtech web applications